 Some plastic surgery procedures are clearly cosmetic and others clearly reconstructive, but there is frequent overlap, especially in sex reassignment surgery to treat gender dysphoria.

-The WPATH reports that FTM chest reconstruction is more easily defined as a reconstructive procedure to treat gender dysphoria than other masculinizing procedures such as hair implants or chin, pectoral, or nose enhancements.
+The WPATH reports that FTM/N chest reconstruction is more easily defined as a reconstructive procedure to treat gender dysphoria than other masculinizing procedures such as hair implants or chin, pectoral, or nose enhancements.

-It is important to note that neither hormone therapy nor is living as a man for a specific period of time are prerequisites for chest reconstruction surgery.
-However, recommendation is made for an individualized approach to determine the best course of treatment in each case, advising that physical and mental health professionals examine the prospective surgical patient and make recommendations regarding hormone therapy or living in the chosen gender identity be achieved for a period of 12 months or longer before surgery.
+It is important to note that neither hormone therapy nor living as a man for a specific period of time are prerequisites for chest reconstruction surgery.
+However, it is recommended that physical and mental health professionals examine a prospective surgical patient and make recommendations tailored to their experiences and needs regarding hormone therapy and/or living in the chosen gender identity.

 There should be no doubts on the part of a patient, understanding that the operation is irreversibly removing any capability to breast feed in the future.
 As emphasized in Section IV, the social aspects of changing gender identification may be more challenging than the physical recovery from surgery or changing outward appearance.
 There can be unexpected consequences in patients’ interpersonal relationships and family, social, economic or legal hurdles, which is why experiencing a period of time in their chosen gender is recommended before embarking on a permanent physical body alteration.